smittal10/Alfred_OnDevice/README.md

 Download the raw trajectory data, the preprocessed data, the pretrained Mask-RCNN models and our trained HiTUT model.
+TODO: Add the link for the compressed model soon
 ```bash
 $ sh download.sh
 ```